 - Handbook of Operating Procedures — Probationary Policy

-- Probationary Performance Appraisal Form (PDF)
+- Probationary Review (PDF)

 Annual Performance Appraisals

-You should conduct a performance appraisal for each of your employees at least once a year—this means you should annually evaluate all of your non-faculty employees who are appointed half time or more for at least four and a half months.
+You should conduct a performance appraisal for each of your employees at least once a year.
+Specifically, you should annually evaluate all of your non-faculty employees who are appointed half time or more for at least four and a half months.
 As a best practice, you should end the annual performance appraisal process with performance planning between you and your employee in which you discuss expectations, performance standards, and objectives or goals for the next year.
 When conducting annual performance appraisals, follow the guidelines set forth in the Performance Appraisal Policy for Classified Personnel and Non-Faculty Professional Staff, and use the following tools to help you complete the performance appraisal process:

 - University Performance Appraisal Instructions (PDF)